A walkthrough of how Slackscraper connects to Slack, backfills approved channels, applies message events, and produces JSONL exports with evidence.

 OAuth handshake with your workspace.
-We request the minimum read scopes Slack supports: channels:history, groups:history, im:history, mpim:history, files:read, reactions:read.
+We request read-only channel history, channel metadata, and user lookup scopes for approved channels.
 A workspace admin approves and we never ask for write access — we cannot send messages, modify channels, or impersonate users.

 Slackscraper crawls every channel you authorize, in parallel, respecting rate limits.
 Backfill is resumable: if the connection drops, it picks up where it left off.
 Idempotent: re-running it never duplicates a message.